NippleOfAnApe/Dos-game/README.md

 ## Setup

-### To run locally in a new window
+### To run locally

-This project uses a [mold](https://github.com/rui314/mold) linker, so you will need to download it.
-Otherwise just remove a linker from .cargo/config.toml.
+Clone a repo and `cargo run`.

-1. Clone repo
+This project uses a [mold](https://github.com/rui314/mold) linker.
+If you don't have it installed just remove a linker flag from .cargo/config.toml.
-2. `cargo run'
+To build with all the optimization run `cargo build --release` and executable will be at /target folder.

 ### To run in a web browser
 ``` rustup target install wasm32-unknown-unknown